jerzydziewierz/PMBOK-doc-templates/README.md

-# PMBOK-doc-templates
+# PMBOK document templates
-Linked document structure for PMBOK 6th ed. documents, plans, processes, e.t.c in in markdown
+Linked document structure for project management as described in the PMI PMBOK Guide 6th ed.
+Documents, Plans, Processes, e.t.c - in markdown

 ---

 # About